Computer Security Checklist

 Windows Updates are security patches released for your computer by Microsoft.
 It is vital that you install these patches as soon as they are available.
 You can automate the installation of Windows Updates by visiting your control panel and scheduling automatic installation.
 Your computer must be on at the scheduled time in order to install updates.
 Organizations with multiple computers can use Microsoft’s WSUS product to manage and monitor updates for all of their computers.

 To learn more about Windows Updates please read our Windows Updates article.

 Use anti-virus software

-If you do not have any anti-virus software installed or if you subscription has expired, we recommend Nod32 Antivirus by Eset (a commercial product) or Microsoft Security Essentials (a free product).
+If you do not have any anti-virus software installed or if you subscription has expired, we recommend Trend Micro Worry Free for businesses and Microsoft’s Windows Defender (a free product) for home users.
 Regardless of the brand, we recommend a plain anti-virus product, and not a “suite” that includes a firewall, anti-spam, etc.